opencitations/repository_setup_guides/docs/src/content/docs/virtual_environments/uv_setup.md

 ## Initializing a new project

-UV provides flexible project initialization depending on your needs.
+UV supports different project initialization modes.

 ### Create a new application